The Johnstown Flood (1926 film): Plot

 Tom O'Day becomes engaged to Gloria Hamilton, the daughter of wealthy logging magnate John Hamilton, and plans to marry her while her father is away in Pittsburgh.
 Anna Burger, a workman's daughter, harbors unrequited love for Tom.
 One of the lumber camps owned by John Hamilton is situated upriver of Johnstown, Pennsylvania.
 To fulfill lumber contracts, Hamilton's crews clear as many trees as possible and maintain the water level behind the dam at maximum capacity to float them to the mill.
 Despite O'Day's warning that impounding water weakens the dam, Hamilton dismisses his concerns.
 It is not until a consortium of townspeople intervenes and convinces Hamilton to hire a state inspector that he agrees to address the issue.

-Shortly after the meeting Hamilton receives a message that "Ajax Construction" heard he'd suspended operations and plans to have their lumber contract fulfilled elsewhere, prompting Hamilton to hire men to takeover and hold the dam so that he may continue business.
+Shortly after the meeting Hamilton receives a message that "Ajax Construction" heard he'd suspended operations and plans to have their lumber contract fulfilled elsewhere, prompting Hamilton to hire men to take over and hold the dam so that he may continue business.
 The men hold the dam, even shooting at a concerned mob of townspeople attempting to retake the site.

 As Tom and Gloria's wedding begins a cloudburst rips the dam apart, sending a cascade of floodwater and logs towards Johnstown.
 Anna Burger, who was on her way to see Tom via horse, begins to ride through town as fast as possible to warn all of the inhabitants about the flood.

 Anna makes it to the church before the flood hits it, allowing many wedding goers to escape.
 The train carrying Gloria's father back to Johnstown is impacted by a trestle destroyed by debris and fire, killing many.

-Though Tom and Gloria escape the church together, he is driven to find Anna but is too late & discovers her body in the building's wreckage.
+Though Tom and Gloria escape the church together, he is driven to find Anna but is too late and discovers her body in the building's wreckage.

 The closing title card reads 'Toil overcame desolation and Johnstown was rebuilt anew' just before a few shots showing citizens getting back to their lives.